-- § 18350 Misleading voters It is illegal for any person who intends to mislead voters in connection with a campaign by pretending that he or she is the incumbent of a public office or has been acting in the capacity of a public office, when neither is the case. - § 18351 False statements in candidate statement Any candidate may be fined up to \$1,000 for knowingly making a false statement in a candidate's statement with the intent to mislead voters.
+- § 18350 Misleading voters It is illegal for every person who attempts to mislead voters in connection with a campaign by pretending that he or she is the incumbent of a public office or has been acting in the capacity of a public office, when neither is the case. - § 18351 False statements in candidate statement Any candidate may be fined up to \$1,000 for knowingly making a false statement in a candidate's statement with the intent to mislead voters.